wp-plugins/squirrly-seo/readme.txt

 4. There, you have the buttons: "Search | Upload | Featured | Popular | Newest".
 Click "Upload".
 5. Upload the squirrly-seo.zip file.
 6. After the upload is finished, click Activate Plugin.
-7. In the menu on the left, there is the "Squirrly" tab now.
-Click it.
+7. Good.
+Now enter your email to connect with Squirrly.co
 8. Then click "Write a New Post with Squirrly Seo".
 9. Done.
 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
 1. Squirrly SEO - Enter a keyword for Squirrly Live SEO Assistant optimization
-2. Squirrly SEO - Find out if it's worth it to use it
+2. Squirrly SEO - Find out if it's worth to use it
 3. Squirrly SEO - Add an image in your article
 4. Squirrly SEO - Find images, tweets, wiki, blogs, news or other articles from your blog
 5. Squirrly SEO - Easy to read external blogs